jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 ## The Superstadium Era (1960s -- 1980s): The Rise of Public Multipurpose Stadiums
 As the NFL gained popularity in the 1960s, teams sought better facilities that would allow them to host more fans as well as increase their control over operations and revenue.
 Expanded multi-sport public stadiums offered the solution of replacing aging private ballparks and basic municipal facilities.
 These superstadiums were built large enough to accommodate both baseball and football field playing dimensions.

 These mega-structures employed expansive circular designs and standard dimensions.
-Many of these venues were so similar that they were often described as "cookie cutter" stadiums, which included: RFK Stadium (Washington Commanders and Senators, 1961), Shea Stadium (New York Jets and Mets, 1964), Atlanta–Fulton County Stadium (Falcons and Braves, 1965), Busch Memorial Stadium (St. Louis NFL and MLB Cardinals, 1966), Oakland–Alameda County Coliseum (Raiders and Athletics, 1966), San Diego/Jack Murphy Stadium (Chargers and Padres, 1967), Riverfront Stadium (Cincinnati Bengals and Reds, 1970), Three Rivers Stadium (Pittsburgh Steelers and Pirates, 1970), and Veterans Stadium (Philadelphia 1971).
+Many of these venues were so similar that they were often described as "cookie cutter" stadiums.
+These included RFK Stadium (Washington Commanders and Senators, 1961), Shea Stadium (New York Jets and Mets, 1964), Atlanta–Fulton County Stadium (Falcons and Braves, 1965), Busch Memorial Stadium (St. Louis NFL and MLB Cardinals, 1966), Oakland–Alameda County Coliseum (Raiders and Athletics, 1966), San Diego/Jack Murphy Stadium (Chargers and Padres, 1967), Riverfront Stadium (Cincinnati Bengals and Reds, 1970), Three Rivers Stadium (Pittsburgh Steelers and Pirates, 1970), and Veterans Stadium (Philadelphia 1971).

 <div style="display: flex; gap: 20px; align-items: flex-start; flex-wrap: wrap;">